Singapore Government Logo

 Ethnobotanical Uses Edible Plant Parts : Edible Fruits

 Others: Only the fully ripened fruits should be eaten.
 The unripe fruits contain oxalate crystals, and these can irritate the mouth and throat, causing inflammation of the tissues.
 According to certain sources, some individuals have also displayed such symptoms after consuming the ripe fruits.
-If unsure of whether one will develop symptoms for eating the fruit, do not consume it.
+If unsure of whether one will develop symptoms from eating the fruit, do not consume it.

 Landscaping Features